Go to main content.

 More greenery and enjoyment!

 • The streets' greenery has to be increased.
-More trees and plants have to be planted along the walkways to give shelter, protection and enjoyment.
+More trees and plants have to be planted along the sidewalks to give shelter, protection and enjoyment.
 Streets have to have more benches and temporary furniture during the summer.

 • Minimum parking requirements have to be abolished.
 They force the city to plan and build parking in neighbourhoods that are accessible by public transport.